warewulf/warewulf/userdocs/contents/containers.rst

 Building A Container Using Podman
 --------------------------------------

 You can also build a container using podman via a `Dockerfile`.
-For this step the container must be exported to a tar archive, which then can be imported to warewulf.
+For this step the container must be exported to a tar archive, which then can be imported to Warewulf.
 The following steps will create an openSUSE Leap container and import it to Warewulf:

 .. code-block:: bash